Setup GitHub Actions to authenticate to Cloudsmith using OIDC

 1. Service accounts are a specific type of account that allows you to create a Cloudsmith API Key not tied to a specific user.

-2. Navigate to the Services section on your Cloudsmith organization's accounts page and click "Create Service."
+2. Navigate to the Services section on your Cloudsmith workspace's accounts page and click "Create Service".

-3. You are then presented with the Service creation form.
-Give your Service a name and optionally add a description and choose any teams in your organization that you wish to add the service to.
+3. In the form, give your Service a name and optionally add a description and choose any teams in your workspace that you wish to add the service to.

 3. Fill in the OIDC form: